tonystone/tracelog/README.md

 ```

 More specific settings override less specific so in the above example the less specific
 setting is `LOG_ALL` which is set to `WARNING`.
-The class prefix is specifying a particular
+The tag prefix is specifying a particular
-collection of classes that start with the string CS so this is more specific and overrides
+collection of tags that start with the string CS so this is more specific and overrides
 the `LOG_ALL`.
-If you chose to name a specific class, that would override the prefix settings.
+If you chose to name a specific tag, that would override the prefix settings.

-For instance, in the example above, if we decided for, one class in the ClimateSecurity module,
+For instance, in the example above, if we decided for one tag in the ClimateSecurity module,
 we needed more output, we could set the following
 ```Shell
     LOG_ALL=WARNING
     LOG_PREFIX_CS=TRACE1
     LOG_TAG_CSManager=TRACE4
 ```
-This outputs the same as the previous example with the exception of the `CSManager` class
+This outputs the same as the previous example with the exception of the `CSManager` tag
 which is set to `TRACE4` instead of using the less specific `TRACE1` setting in `LOG_PREFIX`.

 ## Installation